 HAND HER OVER PLEASE ...
-After all the waiting, Pentargon were finally handed over at 4.15pm.
+After all the waiting, Pentargon was finally handed over at 4.15pm.
 Nobody was available at the Marina to show me anything.
-The office could not even locate the spare set of keys and all they offered me was a brown envelope containing 'documents' which I eventually read many months later.
+The office could not even locate the spare set of keys.
+All they could offer was a brown envelope containing 'documents' which I eventually read many months later.
 I couldn't wait to get out of the marina while there was still some light, moor up somewhere and figure out the boat.

 They would not let me even untie her or go for a little drive to see how it responded.
 "Because you do not have insurance in place".
 You are hereby warned that this is not unusual obfuscation at some marinas during the buying process.

 GETTING THE KEYS AND GETTING AWAY: I'd come by car, intentionally parked at Norton Junction by the BW depot at 4pm while the lads were locking up to go home for the weekend, and I arrived at the marina out of the blue and on foot.
 The 'car' was actually a large people-carrier emptied of most of it's seats and stuffed with bedding, serious sailing gear. toolboxes and just about anything that might be needed to shift Pentargon through Braunston tunnel and on to Hillmorton over the next four days.